 If you’re interested in exploring the Monument or surrounding communities for more than a day-tip – which we highly recommend – be sure to check out accommodations at some of the places listed here on our website or the Katahdin Area Chamber of Commerce website.

-This event made possible with support
+This event made possible in 2019 with support

 from Our SPONSORS AND COMMUNITY PARTNERS: